elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ## Why i-bem.js is called that way ##

 According to BEM-methodology, basic JS-library of BEM platform was originally developed as a special helper block.
 This approach allows us to work with base libraries in the same way as with common blocks.
-Particularly, structure the code in terms of elements and modifiers, and flexibly set up the library behavior at different levels.
+Particularly, it allows to structure the code in terms of elements and modifiers, and flexibly set up the library behavior at different levels.

-It was common for BEM to give names with `i-` prefixes to helper blocks.
+It was common for BEM to give names to helper blocks with `i-` prefixes .
 So, the name `*i-bem.js*` read as "implementation of the `i-bem` block in `js` technology".

 # Привязка блоков к HTML #